gcallah/JohnGray/intro.md

 Milan Kundera took to his novels.
 These books are meditations on a topic, approaching it through a variety of vantage points: some anecdotes, some historical episodes briefly narrated, a few interesting (and sometimes horrifying) statistics, a witty or trenchant aperçu here, a brief argument there.
-It worked for Kundera's novels, and it also works for Gray's books.
+It worked for Kundera's novels, and it also works when essayed by Gray.

 In his book *The Immortalization Commission: Science and the Strange Quest to Cheat Death*, Gray